Allegory of the cave

-The Allegory of the Cave, or Plato's Cave, is an allegory presented by the Greek philosopher Plato in his work Republic (514a–520a) to compare "the effect of education (παιδεία) and the lack of it on our nature".
-It is written as a dialogue between Plato's brother Glaucon and his mentor Socrates, narrated by the latter.
-The allegory is presented after the analogy of the sun (508b–509c) and the analogy of the divided line (509d–511e).
+The allegory of the cave is an allegory presented by the Greek philosopher Plato in his work Republic (514a–520a, Book VII) to compare "the effect of education (παιδεία) and the lack of it on our nature".
+It is written as a dialogue between Plato's brother Glaucon and his mentor Socrates and is narrated by the latter.
+The allegory is presented after the analogy of the Sun (508b–509c) and the analogy of the divided line (509d–511e).

+In the allegory, Plato describes people who have spent their entire lives chained by their necks and ankles in front of an inner wall with a view of the empty outer wall of the cave.
+They observe the shadows projected onto the outer wall by objects carried behind the inner wall by people who are invisible to the chained “prisoners” and who walk along the inner wall with a fire behind them, creating the shadows on the inner wall in front of the prisoners.
+The "sign bearers" pronounce the names of the objects, the sounds of which are reflected near the shadows and are understood by the prisoners as if they were coming from the shadows themselves.

-In the allegory "The Cave", Plato describes a group of people who have lived chained to the wall of a cave all their lives, facing a blank wall.
-The people watch shadows projected on the wall from objects passing in front of a fire behind them and give names to these shadows.
-The shadows are the prisoners' reality, but are not accurate representations of the real world.
-The shadows represent the fragment of reality that we can normally perceive through our senses, while the objects under the sun represent the true forms of objects that we can only perceive through reason.
-Three higher levels exist: the natural sciences; mathematics, geometry, and deductive logic; and the theory of forms.
+Only the shadows and sounds are the prisoners' reality, which are not accurate representations of the real world.
+The shadows represent distorted and blurred copies of reality we can perceive through our senses, while the objects under the Sun represent the true forms of objects that we can only perceive through reason.
+Three higher levels exist: natural science; deductive mathematics, geometry, and logic; and the theory of forms.

-Socrates explains how the philosopher is like a prisoner who is freed from the cave and comes to understand that the shadows on the wall are actually not the direct source of the images seen.
+Socrates explains how the philosopher is like a prisoner freed from the cave and comes to understand that the shadows on the wall are not the direct source of the images seen.
 A philosopher aims to understand and perceive the higher levels of reality.
 However, the other inmates of the cave do not even desire to leave their prison, for they know no better life.

-Socrates remarks that this allegory can be paired with previous writings, namely the analogy of the sun and the analogy of the divided line.
+Socrates remarks that this allegory can be paired with previous writings, namely the analogy of the Sun and the analogy of the divided line.